covation-labs/coding-test/README.md

 ## Procedure

-We would like you to send us (a link to) your pull request link (that we can access) at drawat@prodeasy.com
+We would like you to send us (a link to) your pull request link (that we can reveiw) at drawat@prodeasy.com

 Or if you are new to GH you can follow the below process: